 Urban Regeneration for Historic Cairo

-Cairo hosts a variety of historically significant districts and monuments, ranging from the ruins of al-Fustat, the Fatimid nucleus of Medieval Cairo, the citadel and surrounding Mamluk palaces, to its urban Arab domestic architecture, mausoleums, bazaars, and its Nilometre and other inventions related to human use and mastery of the River Nile.
+Cairo hosts a variety of historically significant districts and monuments, ranging from the ruins of al-Fustat, the Fatimid nucleus of Medieval Cairo, the citadel and surrounding Mamluk palaces, to its urban domestic architecture, mausoleums, bazaars, its Nilometre and other inventions related to human use and mastery of the River Nile.

 All serve to demonstrate the wealth of Cairo not only as a historic capital of the Islamic World, but as a marvel of the human urban experience throughout its history.
 As such, the site of Historic Cairo was inscribed on the World Heritage List in 1979, recognizing its "absolutely unquestionable historical, archaeological and urban importance"

 However, delimitation of the site and protective measures for the maintenance of its urban and architectural values have remained unclear or lacking altogether, despite its inclusion on the World Heritage List for over 30 years.
 It is this situation that the project Urban Regeneration for Historic Cairo seeks to address and rectify.
 Requested for many years by the World Heritage Committee, the initiative for the elaboration of conservation/management tools for Historic Cairo was initiated in 2009, through the Special Account for Egyptian Cultural Heritage at UNESCO.

 The project Urban Regeneration for Historic Cairo (URHC) has been working with local authorities since 2010 with the aim of preparing planning and management tools necessary for the conservation of the aforementioned heritage values in addition to the socio-economic revitalisation and environmental upgrading of the World Heritage Site as a whole.